 How Much Will Disney Plus (Disney+) Cost In Singapore?

-According to Disney, the subscription will offer up to four concurrent stream unlimited downloads of content on up to 10 devices and seven different user profiles with personalised recommendations, including Kids Profiles for age-appropriate content.
+Disney Plus (Disney+) will cost $11.98 a month or $119.98 a year in Singapore and provide you with access to over 500 movies and 15,000 episodes of content from Disney.
+The subscription will offer up to four concurrent streams with unlimited downloads of content on up to 10 devices and seven different user profiles with personalised recommendations, including Kids Profiles for age-appropriate content.

 After all, there are only so many videos a working adult or a school-going child should watch in one month right?

-|Concurrent streams||4 streams||4 streams||3 streams||2 streams|
+|Concurrent Stream||4 streams||4 streams||3 streams||

-From the table above, we can see that Amazon Prime is by far the cheapest with their current promotional price of $2.99.
-For the other three, monthly subscription fees range from $10 to $20, depending on which subscription type you opt for.
+However, price isn’t everything.
+After all, the most important part of a video streaming subscription service is whether they offer the shows that you want to watch.
+From the table above, we can see that Amazon Prime is by far the cheapest with its current price of $2.99 and you get Amazon Prime too for the same price.
+For the other four, monthly subscription fees range from about $8 (Viu) to more than $20 (Netflix), depending on which subscription type you opt for.

 If you are a fan of binge-watching, we think it’s going to be hard to give up on Netflix, even if you have other video streaming subscriptions that you have signed up with.